kevinyswong/kevinyswong.github.io/index.md

-hedge fund managers, and those in the professional class whose wealth has passed the threshold where capital allocation alone suffices for comfortable living have not, over the course of their upward career trajectory, had the time to explore and calibrate artistic taste.
+hedge fund managers, and those in the professional class whose wealth has passed the threshold where capital allocation alone suffices for comfortable living have not, over the course of their upward career trajectory, had the time to calibrate artistic taste.
 The real artist, dedicated to his craft as a parent to a child, for whom art is a means of living, is at the mercy of the taste-makers, the curators, the established critics.
 Such is the art market.
 But American capitalism, ever eager to place its hand on every exchange, bends the market to its own morality.
 This is not art for art's sake but raw capitalism.
 Let us appreciate art on its own accord, art for all.
 As Jerry Saltz says, anyone can look at art—including abstract art.
 </p>

 <p>